Fed sees 'strong capital levels' at banks after stress tests, greenlights share buybacks

 The central bank on Friday released the results of its second bank “stress test” for 2020, the first time it has put banks through their paces twice in one year since it began the annual health checks following the decade-ago financial crisis.
 The Fed had previously barred banks from buying back stock to help them build capital reserves during the coronavirus pandemic.

+The relaxed restrictions were met quickly with announcements from some large firms, including JPMorgan Chase and Goldman Sachs, that they planned to buy back stock beginning in the new year.

-The results of the second test of 2020, which the Fed pursued to reflect the severe economic impact of the pandemic, found that banks suffered more severe losses than under the previous test.
+The results of the second test of 2020, which the Fed pursued to reflect the severe economic impact of the pandemic, found that banks suffered more severe losses than under the previous, pre-pandemic test.

+But months of building up reserves helped ensure they were positioned to weather the downturn well, with firms building capital reserves in 2020 despite setting aside nearly $100 billion in loan loss reserves.

 “The banking system has been a source of strength during the past year and today’s stress test results confirm that large banks could continue to lend to households and businesses even during a sharply adverse future turn in the economy,” said Fed Vice Chairman Randal Quarles in a statement.